sigilante/curriculum/hsl-2022.02/lesson3.md

 **Cores are the most important structural concept for you to grasp in Hoon.**  Everything nontrivial is a core.
 Some of the runes you have used already produce cores, like the gate.
 That is, a gate marries a `battery` (the operating code) to the `payload` (the input values AND the “subject” or operating context).

 Urbit adopts an innovative programming paradigm called “subject-oriented programming.”
-By and large, Hoon (and Nock) is a functional programming language in that
+By and large, Hoon (and Nock) is a functional programming language in that running a piece of code twice will always yield the same result.

 However, Hoon also very carefully bounds the known context of any part of the program as the _subject_.
 Basically, the subject is the noun against which any arbitrary Hoon code is evaluated.

 For instance, when we first composed generators, we made what are called “naked generators”:  that is, they do not have access to any information outside of the base subject (Arvo, Hoon, and `%zuse`) and their sample (arguments).
 Other generators (such as `%say` generators, described below) can have more contextual information, including random number generators and optional arguments, passed to them to form part of their subject.

 Cores have two kinds of values attached:  arms and legs, both called limbs.
-Arms describe known labeled address (with `++` luslus or `+$` lusbuc) which carry out computations.
+Arms describe known labeled addresses (with `++` luslus or `+$` lusbuc) which carry out computations.
 Legs are limbs which store data.

 ![](https://davis68.github.io/martian-computing/img/08-nubret.png)